The Other Minds Problem – AI, Intelligence, and the Universe

 Will it become conscious?
 Will it seek power?
 Turn against us?

-If intelligence does not require subjectivity—if what we call "intelligence" is even the right word—then AI could become general and autonomous without ever possessing sentience.
+If intelligence does not require subjectivity – if ‘intelligence’ is even the right word – then AI could become general and autonomous without ever possessing sentience.

-It would not want anything because it would have no subjective desires.
+It would not want anything, because it would have no desires.

-But it would still act, still calculate, still execute its function with precision.
+Yet it would continue to act, to calculate, to execute its function with precision.

 A system that optimises without experience is something entirely different from biological intelligence.